astriaorg/astria/specs/sequencer-app.md

 ### Bridge Actions

-These actions deal with transfering funds to/from a bridge account to be used on a rollup.
+These actions deal with transferring funds to/from a bridge account to be used on a rollup.

 * `InitBridgeAccount`: initializes a bridge account for the given rollup on the